Benchmarking shade in NSW playgrounds

 The project team also spoke with industry professionals about barriers and enablers for good quality shade and explored achievable targets for shade coverage over play equipment and seating.

 With these insights, the Cancer Institute NSW is working with others across the sector to inform future initiatives related to shade in schools and public spaces.
+The Cancer Institute NSW recommends at least 70% coverage of quality shade over play equipment and nearby seating, with at least 45% of this tree shade.

 What are the benefits?